floklimm/graphon/README.md

 # graphon
 Matlab library for community detection in graphons

-This code accompanies the paper "Modularity maximisation for community detection in graphons" by Florian Klimm, Nick S. Jones, and Michael T. Schaub.
+This code accompanies the paper "Modularity maximisation for graphons" by Florian Klimm, Nick S. Jones, and Michael T. Schaub.

 You will soon find a preprint of this paper on arXiv.